 There have been plenty of studies done with Dextrose.
 For instance, it has been shown that this sweetener can help with health conditions like hypoglycemia.
 On the other hand, some research has also revealed that this ingredient can cause weight gain.
 Especially if too much is consumed in prepackaged foods and supplements.

 So, should you run out and buy diet foods and supplements containing Dextrose?
 Well, we like that this sweetener can help boost energy levels for workouts.
 We also appreciate that it’s made from natural sources like corn.
 Then again, we have some reservations about this ingredient because it is mostly manufactured from corn that contains GMOs, which is unhealthy.
 Also, we’re concerned about the weight gain it can cause.

 If you’re really trying to get rid of some pounds, then we encourage you to find a product that does not cause any weight gain, is backed by solid clinical research and gives you plenty of bang for your buck.

-Among the best products we’ve seen in 2016 is one called Leptigen.
+Among the best products we’ve seen this year is one called Leptigen.
 This supplement uses four potent ingredients, which have demonstrated in published clinical research to help kick-start metabolism and improve fat loss.
 We have not found any negative user remarks, and comments on the web reveal people are seeing wonderful results.